Thinking you'll get a free bag on your next JetBlue flight? Think again.

 Free Bags with JetBlue Credit Cards

-Not only that, but you can get a free first checked bag for up to three other passengers booked on your reservation.
+Not only that, but you can get a free checked bag for up to three other passengers booked on your reservation.
 But there's a catch: You have to pay for your flights with your JetBlue card in order to get the free bags.

 That's more restrictive than many other co-branded airline credit cards, which get you a free bag just for holding the card.
 Still, it's a nice benefit.